autonomys/subspace-docs/docs/farming-&-staking/farming/additional-guides/cli-node-types.md

 ```

 :::note archive vs archive-canonical
 *blocks-pruning* and *state-pruning* can be set to `archive` or `archive-canonical`.
-The former keeps state of all blocks and the latter only canonical finalized chain.
+The former keeps state of all blocks and the latter only blocks which form the canonical chain.
 :::

 ## Domain Nodes